-Russell Fitton, Dentistry, answered
+Russell Fitton, Dentist, answered

 Depends on the situation.
 Most patients undergoing a root canal may have some sensitivity for a day or so.
 If there was a lot of pain with a toothache before the procedure it might take a day or so for the inflammation to go down.
 Thankfully this is controlled well with over the counter pain medication and in some instances prescription medication.

-Michael Goldberg, DMD, Dentistry, answered
+Michael Goldberg, DMD, Dentist, answered

 When you remove a splinter from your finger, pressing on it afterwards still causes an ache.
 That's the same thing that happens after a root canal.
 The area is sore and biting on it will make it ache.
 You won't have any temperature sensitivity, just the ache when chewing or biting on it.
 The sensation can last for a week or more and can be relieved by taking a non-steroidal anti-inflammatory.